 July 1, 2021 marked one year since the United States-Mexico-Canada Agreement (USMCA) took effect, replacing the North American Free Trade Agreement (NAFTA).
-And on that day, international trade attorney, Andrea Ewart, caught up with Tamica Solomon, Acting Director of the USMCA Center created by the US Customs and Border Protection (CBP) agency to support implementation of the Agreement.
+And on that day, international trade attorney, Andrea Ewart, caught up with Tamica Solomon, Acting Director of the USMCA Center created by the US Customs and Border Protection (CBP) agency to support the implementation of the Agreement.

-Tamica explained that the Center was established to serve as a one-stop shop for information about the USMCA.
+Tamica explained that the Center was established to serve as a one-stop-shop for information about the USMCA.
 With trained personnel at the Center and Ports, the USMCA Center’s staff has been equipped to address questions and concerns at the local level.
 Their website (www.cbp.gov/usmca) is replete with information and resources, including a 24-hour chatbot.

 Trade stakeholders are being kept abreast about the implementation process as USMCA completes the transition from NAFTA.
 At the time of the interview, the USMCA had already trained more than 2000 customs brokers, trade attorneys, traders, freight forwarders and producers in the three countries.
 The Center continued training during the six-month grace period provided to facilitate a smooth transition from NAFTA to the USMCA, giving traders time to adjust to the new requirements.
-Additionally the USMCA Center will continue to support traders for the next 3 to 5 years.
+Additionally, the USMCA Center will continue to support traders for the next 3 to 5 years.